A look at the November 1994 issue of British C64 magazine, Commodore Format.

 There were three new games releases in for review, the highlight of which was undoubtedly “climb upwards and kill everything” platformer Heavenbound.

 It was another German import from Electric Boys, featuring some great tunes and beautiful graphics.
 Some of them look a bit, er, “familiar” to fans of Creatures, but contrary to the internet rumour mill the graphics aren’t stolen from the game.
-“Inspired”, maybe.
-But not nicked.
+“Inspired”, for sure.
+But not directly nicked.
 Heavenbound is a nice game, though spoilt by some terrible collision detection.
 Dave rated it at 90%.

 Over the page Visualize unveil their new text adventure Zzzz, which is actually a smart reworking of an old Mastertronic title.
 It has some good graphics but suffers from very little substance and confusing puzzles.
 It’s not bad, it’s just that there’s very little game for your money.
 (Electric Boys’ other release, a cheap and cheerful collection of three puzzle games, is quite the opposite – at £1.50, it was worth it just for Synopsis.)